Answered By: Kathryn Park

 APA requires that any quotation over 40 words be started on a new line, indented .5 inches from the margin, double spaced without quotation marks, essentially a block quote.
 Here's how:

-1. Hit enter before the first word of the quote, and after the last word of the quote
+1. Hit enter before the first word of the quote, and after the last word of the quote.

-2. Highlight the text
+2. Highlight all of the text of the quote.

-3. Right click and select paragraph
+3. Right click and select paragraph, and under indentation change left to .5".

 MLA